pgpkeys-eu/hockeypuck/contrib/docker-compose/standalone/README.md

    * Set EMAIL and FINGERPRINT to the contact email and associated PGP fingerprint of the site admin.
    * Set FQDN and (optionally) ALIAS_FQDNS to the primary (and other) DNS name(s) of your server.
    * (Optional) Set ACME_SERVER to your internal CA if not using Let's Encrypt.
-* Generate Hockeypuck and HAProxy configuration from your site settings with `./mkconfig.bash`.
+* Generate the Hockeypuck configuration from your site settings with `./mkconfig.bash`.
 * Build hockeypuck by incanting `docker-compose build`.
 * Set up TLS with `./init-letsencrypt.bash`.
 Answer the prompts as needed.